webpack/webpack.js.org/content/guides/development.md

   }
 ```

-Now save your file and keep an eye on the terminal window.
+Now save your file and check the terminal window.
 You should see webpack automatically recompile the changed module!

 The only downside is that you have to refresh your browser in order to see the changes.
 It would be much nicer if that would happen automatically as well, so let's try `webpack-dev-server` which will do exactly that.